claudiofahey/isilon-hadoop-tools/README.rst

 isilon-hadoop-tools
 ===================

+**This repo, along with the vmware portion of these scripts, is being retired.
+For current Isilon User and Directory Create scripts they are hosted in a new repository available here**

+`EMC CODE - Isilon Hadoop Tools <http://github.com/isilon/isilon_hadoop_tools/>`_

 For documentation on using these scripts, see the following:

 -  `EMC Isilon Hadoop Starter Kit for Cloudera <http://hsk-cdh.readthedocs.org/>`_